BerylCrescent/challenge_portfolio_Wiola/README.md

 ## Subtask 1

-The task file is avaliable on my Google Drive, [here is the direct link.](https://docs.google.com/spreadsheets/d/1qcSn0Cj1NldS_lztPdzc3xv2Kka49Fbw/edit?usp=sharing&ouid=100493076818843703891&rtpof=true&sd=true) Each Test Case is a separate sheet: for US_01 there are 3, and for US_02 I prepared 4.
+The task file is available on my Google Drive, [here is the direct link.](https://docs.google.com/spreadsheets/d/1qcSn0Cj1NldS_lztPdzc3xv2Kka49Fbw/edit?usp=sharing&ouid=100493076818843703891&rtpof=true&sd=true) Each Test Case is a separate sheet: for US_01 there are 3, and for US_02 I prepared 4.
 The ID consists of the User Story number and Test Case number, np.
 US_01_01.
 Feel free to use the table of contents for navigation.

 ## Subtask 2

-The task file is avaliable on my Google Drive, [here is the direct link.](https://docs.google.com/spreadsheets/d/1rF0C0XI9mb8PAw-67_fDALD1EyknA0Jl/edit?usp=sharing&ouid=100493076818843703891&rtpof=true&sd=true) Each Test Case is a separate sheet, and for this task I prepared 22.
+The task file is available on my Google Drive, [here is the direct link.](https://docs.google.com/spreadsheets/d/1rF0C0XI9mb8PAw-67_fDALD1EyknA0Jl/edit?usp=sharing&ouid=100493076818843703891&rtpof=true&sd=true) Each Test Case is a separate sheet, and for this task I prepared 22.
 The ID consists of the TC shortcut and a sequential number, np.
 TC_001.
 Feel free to use the table of contents for navigation.

 ## Subtask 3

 Test cases help in organising work while developing an app or software.
 Their presence enables you to catch errors/bugs that could have made their way into the final project.
 Each written test case covers subsequent areas of the app, when properly formulated they will allow us to draw the right conclusions, thus enabling further development.
 Also, they provide us with information about how a given element of our system should be working, how it should be designed and whether the product at the current stage of development meets the requirements.

-My first contact with test cases is basically an anegdote I heard in college - a particular test case for a certain game - __*'I get on and off a horse for 8 hours, each time the character has a different weapon in his hand.'*__ Sounds like a boring cliché...
+My first contact with test cases is basically an anecdote I heard in college - a particular test case for a certain game - __*'I get on and off a horse for 8 hours, each time the character has a different weapon in his hand.'*__ Sounds like a boring cliché...
 And yet, repeating this action will verify many elements, including finding and fixing bugs that could spoil not only the gameplay, but also the studio's reputation.

 ## Subtask 4

-The task file is avaliable on my Google Drive, [here is the direct link.](https://docs.google.com/spreadsheets/d/1ZhTASmDQJxGgv75x1_zy7pYDufsen0Ik/edit?usp=sharing&ouid=100493076818843703891&rtpof=true&sd=true) Each Test Case is a separate sheet, and for this task I prepared 5.
+The task file is available on my Google Drive, [here is the direct link.](https://docs.google.com/spreadsheets/d/1ZhTASmDQJxGgv75x1_zy7pYDufsen0Ik/edit?usp=sharing&ouid=100493076818843703891&rtpof=true&sd=true) Each Test Case is a separate sheet, and for this task I prepared 5.
 The ID consists of the TC shortcut and a sequential number, np.
 TC_001.
 Feel free to use the table of contents for navigation.

 ```diff
 !
 Attention !